vectorgrp/vector-vscode-vcast/identifier_syntax_reference.md

   - Example:
     { "identifier": "unit.subprogram.parameter", "reference": "unit.other_subprogram.other_parameter" }
 - This is useful in test cases consisting of multiple parts to set the input values of the next test part based on output values of the previous ones
+- In case you want to set the value of an identifier to that of another identifier you MUST use a reference.
+It is not possible to refer to variables in the `value` field
+  - Example:
+    { "identifier": "unit.subprogram.parameter", "reference": "unit.other_subprogram.other_parameter" }
+    instead of
+    { "identifier": "unit.subprogram.parameter", "value": "unit.other_subprogram.other_parameter" }
+- In case you want to set the value of an identifier to a computation involving an identifier, you cannot do so.